chrismatteson/terraform-vault-consul-deployment/README.md

 Use of Vault's Database Secrets Engine allows for the ERP and Website application to request dynamic database credentials from Vault with the help of [Vault Agent](https://www.vaultproject.io/docs/agent/): the agent performs [auto-auth](https://www.vaultproject.io/docs/agent/autoauth/) to the primary Vault cluster using the [EC2 Authentication Method](https://www.vaultproject.io/docs/auth/aws/) using an instance-id-bound-role (see fixtures and scripts in [use-cases/auth-methods/ec2](use-cases/auth-methods/ec2)).
 Then, a template declaration in the Vault Agent configuration references the secret path for the MySQL Database Secrets Engine.
 Vault Agent will request this secret from Vault, causing Vault to create a temporary user and password for MySQL for the length of the lease's period, revoking it once the lease has expired.

+See the [use-cases/vault-agent](use-cases/vault-agent) fixtures and scripts to see how Vault Agent is set up.

+In order to set up the policies for, and the Database Secret Engine itself, see the [use-cases/database-secrets-engine](use-cases/database-secrets-engine) fixtures and scripts.

 ## Database Encryption - Transit Secrets Engine
 Reference: [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/index.html)